MUTEMA J: This

 v Forestry Commission

-1996 (1) ZLR 173 (a case not cited in his Heads of Argument).
+1996 (1) ZLR 173 (a case not cited in his Heads of Argument)

-That
+That case does

-overturned on appeal in the case of Forestry
+appeal in the case of Forestry

 Commission v Moyo